hsimingg/CSARCH2-G9-Exhibit/README.md

 ## Tentative Style Guide Snapshot

-**Visual Theme:** galaxy aesthetic with cosmic elements such as stars, planets, spacecrafts (can be Ariane 5 in particular) for background visuals. paired with futuristic system terminal-style typography that play into a sci-fi theme.
+**Visual Theme:** galaxy aesthetic with cosmic elements such as stars, planets, spacecrafts (can be Ariane 5 in particular) for background visuals.
+Paired with futuristic system terminal-style typography that play into a sci-fi theme.
+See Figma for working style guide file [here](https://www.figma.com/design/8mziXVxXo5SOnHLOq4FTQs/CSARCH2_Style-Guide-Snapshot?node-id=0-1&t=oGs4HKj2BUpslrLG-1).

 **Color Palette:**